 Tickets for this boutique cruise are $149 NZD per person, and included is free tea, coffee and, biscuits on-board!

-The most family-friendly – This Milford Sound cruise and underwater observatory tour
+Most family-friendly – This Milford Sound cruise on a larger boat

-If you’d prefer to see the sights on board a larger boat, then we recommend this 3-hour experience which also includes access to the Milford Underwater Observatory.
-The cruise section of the tour is 90-minutes long and is operated by Southern Discoveries.
-Like the smaller cruise, complimentary tea and coffee are served on-board!
+If you’d prefer to see the sights on board a larger boat, then we recommend this one hour and 45-minute experience.
+The cruise section of the tour is longer than most other tours and is operated by Southern Discoveries.
+Like the smaller cruise, complimentary tea and coffee are served onboard!

-This Milford Sound Cruise Including Underwater Observatory costs from $165 NZD per adult and what’s handy is that you can book it now and pay later if you wish!
+This Milford Sound Cruise costs from $145 NZD per adult and what’s handy is that you can book it now and pay later if you wish!

 Most bucket-list-worthy – This Milford Sound overnight cruise